squillace/helm-multinode/HelloIIS/README.md

 ## Step Three: Install Helm -- or any other Linux app
 Once the Windows nodes have had the `windows=true:NoSchedule` taint applied, all charts or manifests that do not specify a node type are by default scheduled on Linux.
 This is the correct approach to multi-OS clusters.
 Let's demonstrate by installing Helm, which must install Tiller (the server-side component) on a Linux node -- of course.
 Now that Windows nodes have the specified taint, the `helm init` command installs Tiller by default on a Linux node.

-First, create the service account and role binding for Tiller to be able to deploy across the entire cluster.
-(If you want to narrow the power of your Helm instance, again see the [security guidelines](https://helm.sh/docs/using_helm/#securing-your-helm-installation).)

-Type and enter:

-	kubectl -n kube-system create serviceaccount tiller
-	kubectl create clusterrolebinding tiller --clusterrole cluster-admin --serviceaccount=kube-system:tiller

-Then, to install Tiller only on a Linux node, use the following command:

-	helm init --service-account=tiller --node-selectors beta.kubernetes.io/os=linux

 ## Step Four: All Windows manifests or Helm charts should tolerate the Windows nodes
 Now let's use Helm to deploy an application that tolerates those nodes -- an application container that requires a Windows node.
 If you want to see how a manifest might look, have a look at the `helloIIS.withtolerations.yaml` file in this repository.
 But for helm, let's deploy the exact same application (a simple Internet Information Services -- IIS -- instance), with a Windows node tolerance, by issuing the following command.
 From the root of this repository, type: